Today, the Laudian Library and the Paddy Room are the

 The Library & Study Centre therefore encloses the President’s Garden, providing a beautiful space for both private relaxation and public events.

-From the east side, where the Great Lawn and the Groves are located, the sense of connection with nature from the first-floor spaces (including the reading room and the seminar room) will be uplifting in any season.
+From the east side, where the Great Lawn and the Groves are located, the sense of connection with nature from the first-floor spaces (including the reading room and the Mark Bedingham Seminar Room) will be uplifting in any season.

 When entering the Library & Study Centre from the north side, you pass through a wide opening in the stone wall.
-As you look up, you see the floor-to-ceiling windows of the seminar room on the left (pictured).
+As you look up, you see the floor-to-ceiling windows of the Mark Bedingham Seminar Room on the left (pictured).
 There is a sense of dramatic anticipation as you walk inside the building.

 The ground floor